 It was in 2002, after cooking at The Complete Angler in Marlow, that the rookie Biggs began his tenure at The Vineyard in Stockcross – then under John Campbell’s watchful eye – and so began his association with the head chef Nathan Outlaw.
 Whilst initially it was the ‘buzz of service’ that drew him in, it was the Berkshire restaurant that ‘opened my eyes’.
 By 2009 he was head chef at Outlaw’s Seafood & Grill Restaurant at the St Enodoc Hotel in Cornwall.
 Here, he had an epiphany: ‘I remember when I first saw red mullet come into the kitchen and saw it in the sunlight and it was literally glaring red and golden.
 When you experience something like that as a young chef it really gets you interested in ingredients.’

-While Outlaws at The Capital carries the seafood ace’s name (he’s executive chef) and Biggs is faithful to Outlaw’s approach – fish and seafood cooked simply with great technical skill, then beautifully dressed – he’s no henchman.
-Biggs has been by Outlaw’s side for ten years and is trusted to run the show.
+While Outlaws at The Capital carries the seafood ace’s name (he’s executive chef) and Biggs was faithful to Outlaw’s approach – fish and seafood cooked simply with great technical skill, then beautifully dressed – he was no henchman.
+Biggs has been by Outlaw’s side for ten years and was trusted to run the show.
 Outlaw makes this clear: ‘Pete’s a very, very talented cook, he deserves his own restaurant and really this is as much his restaurant as it is mine.’